Cecilapp/theme-pwa/README.md

 {% include 'partials/regsw.js.twig' %}
 ```

-4. Enable the service worker and define pre-cached files (optional) in your `config.yml`:
+4. Enable the service worker and define pre-cached files (optional) and/or ignored files (optional) in your `config.yml`:

 ```yaml
 serviceworker: